XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 2.1.
 On-Ledger Data Structures

-We propose two new objects and one new ledger structure:
+This specification introduces two new objects and one new ledger structure:

 1. A **`MPTokenIssuance`** is a new object that describes a fungible token issuance created by an issuer.
 1. A **`MPToken`** is a new object that describes a single account's holdings of an issued token.